initialxy/initialxy.github.io/_posts/2023-02-01-training-stable-diffusion-concept-with-lora-on-amd-gpu.md

 Once it finishes, go to the output directory and double check if the images are cropped in a desirable way.
 Feel free to delete any that you believe no longer present the focal concept well.
 We are ready to train.

 ## Start Training
 We got our training images, so let's get things started.
-Again, make sure to set SD VAE to none in settings, apply settings and restart the webui before continueing.
+Make sure to set SD VAE to none in settings, apply settings and restart the webui before continueing.
 Go to the **DreamBooth** tab and create a new model first.
 Let's simply call it "shrug".
 Select `sd-v1-5-pruned.ckpt` as base model and make sure **512x** is selected and hit **Create Model**.
 Now a "shrug" model should be created and make sure it's selected in the left side pane.

 ![Create Model](/static/images/2023-02-01-training-stable-diffusion-concept-with-lora-on-amd-gpu/create_model.jpg)